EAP4EMSIG -- Enhancing Event-Driven Microscopy for Microfluidic Single-Cell Analysis: Conclusion

-The final module presented in this paper is the real-time data analysis module.
-By providing a user-friendly dashboard, biology experts can monitor and analyze experiments as they occur.
-This tool significantly enhances the ability to oversee and interpret experimental data efficiently by offering real-time control and insights.
-Future research will aim to improve the accuracy and robustness of the autofocusing module to automate the selection of suitable segmentation methods (see \cite{figerprint_lena_maier_heine, godau2024knowledgesilostaskfingerprinting, fingerprint_marcel, yamachui_sitcheu_mlops_2023}), enhance segmentation speed to meet real-time requirements and expand the functionality of the real-time data analysis module.
-Additionally, new models are currently under development and will be discussed in greater detail in forthcoming publications.
+In summary, the advancements presented for these three modules make a significant contribution to the overarching goal of creating a more intelligent, responsive, and automated pipeline for microfluidic single-cell analysis.
+Continued research will focus on improving the robustness and accuracy of the autofocusing module, refining strategies for the automated selection of optimal segmentation methods based on image characteristics, further enhancing segmentation speed, and expanding the functionalities of the real-time data analysis platform.
+New models and pipeline integrations are currently under development and will be detailed in forthcoming publications.